The largest circular tomb in the world reopens after intense restoration works

 – TIM Fondazione.

-For over a century, the Mausoleum of Augustus was used as a burial site for the relatives and descendants of Augustus, up until the later emperors abandoned it and started building mausoleums of their own.
-With the fall of the Roman Empire, the Colonna family had the Mausoleum fortified and turned into a castle during the Middle Ages.
+The Mausoleum of Augustus was used as a burial site for the relatives and descendants of Augustus for only one century, up until the later emperors abandoned it and started building tombs of their own.
+In 410 A.D. during the siege of the Goths, the tomb was deprived of its most precious objects, and with the fall of the Roman Empire, the Mausoleum became a church and later, the Colonna family had the Mausoleum fortified and turned into a castle-fortress.
 Unfortunately it was then sacked and its statutes, materials and marbles were reused to build other monuments and buildings.

 The Restoration Project